textX/textX/docs/multimetamodel.md

     The example in this section is based on the [test_metamodel_provider.py](https://github.com/textX/textX/blob/master/tests/functional/test_scoping/test_metamodel_provider.py).

-In this use case we have a given meta model to define components and instances of components.
-A second model is added to define users to use instances of such components defned in the first model.
+In this use case we have a given meta-model to define components and instances of components.
+A second model is added to define users which use instances of components defined in the first model.

 The grammar for the user meta-model is given as follows (including the ability